 Note that you must fold the stroller on the observation decks.

-It is probably a wise idea to not bring a stroller unless you need to do so as you will end up needing to fold and carry it for a lot of the visit.
+It is probably a wise idea to not bring a stroller unless you need to, as you will end up needing to fold and carry it for a lot of the visit.

 Restrooms at the Empire State Building